 The Icahn School of Medicine conferred four honorary degrees to: Dr.Valentin Fuster; Ashish Jha, MD, PhD, National Leader on Public Health and COVID-19 Response; and the husband-and-wife team behind the leading vaccine to solve COVID-19, Professor Ügar Şahin, MD, Chief Executive Officer, BioNTech SE and Professor Ögzlem Türeci, MD, Chief Medical Officer, BioNTech SE.

 The Icahn School of Medicine granted a total of 172 degrees to graduates of the following programs: 112 MD, 35 PhD, and 25 Dual Degree (10 MD/PhD, 7 MD/MPH, and 8 MD/MSCR).
 In addition to graduating with high distinctions, the Class of 2023 have made scientific discoveries that will help us understand cancer growth and resistance in chemotherapy; worked to improve community health around the world and have unrivaled free health care locally through the East Harlem Health Outreach Partnership, and much more.

-The class of 2018 joins a network of accomplished alumni, known the world over for their integrity, discovery, altruism, and clinical and research excellence.
+The Class of 2023 joins a network of accomplished alumni, including the members of Mount Sinai’s first graduating classes, who were in attendance at this year’s ceremony, celebrating the 50th anniversary of their graduation (1970-1973).
+Mount Sinai’s alumni are known the world over for their integrity, discovery, altruism, and clinical research excellence.